PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 ## ⚡Daily Update Notice⚡
 ## This repository MIGHT GET UPDATED DAILY.
 Be sure to pull up the latest Automation Features frequently to stay update

 ## Libreoffice Free & Opensource Office Suite - https://www.libreoffice.org/download/download-libreoffice/.
-## Download the Latest version, as old version may not have the extensions support
+Download the Latest version, as old version may not have the extensions support

 "LibreCalc Python Macros like VBA" is offers a small python file that offers CLASS &amp; FUNCTIONALITIES just like VBA.
 Check out Readme file details.

-### Download Python Macros Extension for LibreCalc (ASPO)
+### Download Python Macros Extension for LibreCalc (APSO)

 Download the Libre Calc extension from: https://extensions.libreoffice.org/en/extensions/show/apso-alternative-script-organizer-for-python.
 In Libreoffice goto -> Tools -> Extensions.